 Zero Landfill

-Exporting zero waste to landfill & diverting over 90% of construction waste towards recycling or recovery for purposes other than energy generation
+Exporting zero waste to landfill and recycling over 90% of construction waste

 We aim to protect the natural environment and manage our estate sustainably, enhancing its biodiversity whilst creating a network of green spaces for people & nature.